gitouttamyhead/CFM/EMAIL_SETUP_GUIDE.md

 The email notification system allows creators to send email notifications to users when new insights are created.
 It also provides the ability to resend notifications for existing insights.

+## Important: EmailJS Limitations

+**EmailJS Free Plan Limitations:**
+- Recipient email verification is only available in the Pro plan ($15/month)
+- Without verification, emails may not be delivered to recipients
+- Only the sender's email address is guaranteed to receive emails

+**Solutions:**
+1. **Upgrade to EmailJS Pro** ($15/month) - Get recipient verification
+2. **Use SendGrid** (Recommended) - Free tier with 100 emails/day, no verification needed
+3. **Use Mailgun** - Free tier with 5,000 emails/month for 3 months
+4. **Use Firebase Functions** - Server-side email sending

 ## Features

 - **New Insight Notifications**: Send emails when creating new insights